-Action # Title Description Total Funds Contributing 1 Attendance A school wide Attendance review policy will be implemented and our administrative staff with report the findings.
-Funds will be used to update training of staff, meetings to review implementation, and develop policies and/or strategies to increase student attendance \$64,033.00 No 2 Summer Intervention Programs LFCS will provide targeted academic intervention at no cost to families over the summer, to include: Summer Intervention programs (Camp Catch-Up) for 2- 6 grades Summer EL Programs for 2- 6 grades Summer High School Math Classes and credit recovery classes Clearing credits for resource students. \$25,000.00 No 3 Streamlined intervention and testing Intervention and estingintervention process including assessing students for academic, behavioral and/or social intervention, communicating with parents, reviewing student records/data, and developing Individualized Learning Plans with growth targets or referral to IEP/504CelebrationLFCS will host celebration assemblies for student recognition on No 4 Celebration Assemblies No 5 Service Projects Stakeholders will plan, promote & implement Service Learning Projects & Project-Based Lessons, and develop clearly defined rubrics to ensure 90% of students meet or exceed the goal or participating in community based service projects. \$90,000.00 No
+ction # Title Description Total Funds Contributing 4.1 Attendance A school wide Attendance review policy will be implemented and our administrative staff with report the findings.
+Funds will be used to update training of staff, meetings to review implementation, and develop policies and/or strategies to increase student attendance \$65,954.00 No 4.2 Summer Intervention Programs LFCS will provide targeted academic intervention at no cost to families over the summer, to include: Summer Intervention programs (Camp Catch-Up) for 2- 6 grades Summer EL Programs for 2- 6 grades Summer High School Math Classes and credit recovery classes Clearing credits for resource students. \$82,000.00 No 4.3 Streamlined intervention and testing Funds used to streamline the student support and resource and/or intervention process including assessing students for academic, behavioral and/or social intervention, communicating with parents, reviewing student records/data, and developing Individualized Learning Plans with growth targets or referral to IEP/504 \$80,632.00 No 4.4 Celebration Assemblies LFCS will host celebration assemblies for student recognition on academic goals, leadership, character values and attendance.
+Funds will cover the expenditures of these assemblies and student acknowledgement \$7,000.00 No 4.5 Service Projects Stakeholders will plan, promote & implement Service Learning Projects & Project-Based Lessons, and develop clearly defined rubrics to ensure 90% of students meet or exceed the goal or participating in community based service projects. \$92,700.00 No 4.6 Support Staff for students In order to provide academic intervention for all students, in addition to writing Individualized Learning Plans (MTSS) LFCS will provide \$200,000.00 No

-Action # Title Description Total Funds Contributing 6 Support Staff for students In order to provide academic intervention for all students, in addition to writing Individualized Learning Plans (MTSS) LFCS will provide counselors, advisors, and/or mental health professionals to help students meet their academic, emotional, mental and social goals. \$156,619.00 No 7 Social emotional learning Funds will be used to provide training and assistance to staff and students in the area or social emotional learning. \$5,000.00 No
+Action # Title Description Total Funds Contributing counselors, advisors, and/or mental health professionals to help students meet their academic, emotional, mental and social goals.
+4.7 Social emotional learning Funds will be used to provide training and assistance to staff and students in the area or social emotional learning. \$5,000.00 No